Platonist21/ADA-Cutpt-Det/README.md

 # ADA-Cutpt-Det
-Olsson Rootzen algorithm for cut point calculation
+Olsson Rootzen algorithm for ADA cut point determination

-Two R functions related to the Olsson Rootzen algorithm are included.
-The main function is JOHR.ADA().
+Two R functions related to the Olsson Rootzen algorithm are included in OlssonRootzen.RData The main function is JOHR.ADA().
 The main input is a dataframe with a variable "sample" for sample ID, and a variable "obs" for data.
 The second function qF() is to calculate quantile estimate by simple linear interpolation. load("OlssonRootzen.RData") would load these two functions.